The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 Add this function to print out frame details:

-frames = response.annotation_results[0].explicit_annotation.frames
+frames = results.explicit_annotation.frames

 frames = [f for f in frames if f.pornography_likelihood == likelihood]